kubedb/cli/docs/concepts/snapshot.md

           cpu: "500m"
 ```

+### spec.storageType

+`spec.storageType` is an optional field that specifies the type of storage to use for backup and restore.
+It can be either `Durable` or `Ephemeral`.
+If `StorageType` is not given, then databases's `storageType` will be taken.

+If `Ephemeral` is used then KubeDB will create Job using [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) volume.
+If `Durable` is used then a PVC will be created either using `Snapshot.spec.podVolumeClaimSpec` or `db.spec.storage`.

 ### spec.podVolumeClaimSpec

-Backup and recovery jobs use temporary storage to hold `dump` files before it can be uploaded to backend or inserted into database.
-By default, KubeDB reads storage specification from `spec.storage` section of database crd and creates a PVC with similar specification for backup or recovery job.
-However, if you want to specify a custom PVC template, you can do it via `spec.podVolumeClaimSpec` field.
-This is particularly helpful when you want to use different `storageclass` for backup or recovery jobs and the database.
+Backup and recovery job needs a temporary storage to hold `dump` files before it can be uploaded to backend or inserted into database.
+By default, KubeDB reads storage specification from `spec.storage` section of database crd and creates PVC(depending on `storageType`) with similar specification for backup or recovery job.
+However, if you want to specify custom PVC template, you can do it through `spec.podVolumeClaimSpec` field.
+This is particularly helpful when you want to use different `storageclass` for backup or recovery job than the database.

+If `storageType` is durable, then a PVC be will created using this podVolumeClaimSpec.If `storageType` is ephemeral, then an empty directory will be created of size `podVolumeClaimSpec.Resources.Requests[core.ResourceStorage]`.

 ### spec.podTemplate